shrinerb/shrine/doc/direct_s3.md

 caching the file doesn't touch your application.
 When the cached file is stored, Shrine's default behaviour is to simply copy over cached file's metadata.

-If you want to extract metadata on the server before storing, you can just load the `restore_cached_data` plugin.
+If you want to extract metadata on the server before storing, you can load the `restore_cached_data` plugin.
+That will make Shrine open the S3 file for reading, give it for metadata extraction, and then override the received metadata with the ones extracted by Shrine.

 ```rb
 plugin :restore_cached_data